 This product is a combination of balance, finesse, and professionalism.
 Cloud wanted to solve a problem with CloudLifter that plagues many preamps.
 This is how you can increase the sound output without adding unwanted noise.

 Cloud has solved this problem.
-The CL-1 can be used with almost all microphones and can increase your output by over 25 dB using Phantom Power.
+The Cloud microphones CL-1 can be used with almost all microphones and can increase your output by over 25 dB using Phantom Power.
+This gives peace of mind to those owners of ribbon microphones

 The CL-1 is ideal for all passive dynamic microphones (click to see the leading guide) and recording into DAW interfaces.
-It can also clean up loud amps and bring out lower-end sounds such as acoustic.
+It can also clean up loud amps and bring out lower-end sounds such as acoustic guitar.

 - This adds significant gain and power to your output